Examples of Services

 When making your plan for getting work, you can choose from many different services.
 Some are free.
 You may have to help pay for others.
 You and your counselor choose services because you NEED them to go to work.

-- Medical exam to see if you qualify and to help plan your career.
+- Medical or mental health exam, related only to your disability, to see if you qualify and to help plan your career.

-- Counseling, especially about disability issues that affect you.
+- Vocational rehabilitation counseling, especially about disability issues that affect you.

 - Help choosing the job goal that’s right for you.

 - Referral to other agencies that can help you.

 - Tests and other tools to better understand your talents, etc.

 - On-the-job training with a real employer while you work.

 - A short-term job try-out called a “Community Assessment.”

 - Training designed for you, to help you adjust to working.